 - a.
 Committee members, Chairs, and Vice Chairs must be Active members of the Bar.
-Exceptions: (a) up to two Emeritus Pro Bono members are permitted to serve on the Pro Bono Legal Aid Committee (PBLAC) and may be appointed to serve as the Chair, Co-Chair, or Vice-Chair of that committee; and (b) faculty of Washington state law schools who are not Active members of the Bar are permitted to serve on the Committee on Professional Ethics (CPE). - b.
+Exceptions: (a) up to two Pro Bono members are permitted to serve on the Pro Bono and Public Service Committee (PBPSC) and may be appointed to serve as the Chair, Co-Chair, or Vice-Chair of that committee; and (b) faculty of Washington state law schools who are not Active members of the Bar are permitted to serve on the Committee on Professional Ethics (CPE). - b.
 Committee members are appointed by the BOG.
 Appointments to committees are for a two-year term unless the BOG determines otherwise.
 A committee member's service on any committee is limited to two consecutive terms, after which the member cannot be reappointed to that committee for three years, subject to individual exceptions for cause as approved by the BOG.
-Appointments to the Legislative Committee will be made pursuant to the written BOG policy for that committee. - c.
-The President-elect will annually select the Chair or Vice Chair of each committee, with the BOG having the authority to accept or reject that selection. - d.
-In the event of the resignation, death, or removal of the Chair or any committee member, the BOG may appoint a successor to serve for the unexpired term.
+Appointments to the Legislative Committee will be made pursuant to the written BOG policy for that committee.